repobee/repobee/docs/migrate.rst

 In fact, all RepoBee commands that deal with pushing to or cloning from repos in some way are safe to run over and over.
-This is mostly because of how git works, and has little to do with RepoBee itself.
-Now that our master repos are migrated, we can move on to setting up the student repos!
+This is mostly because of how Git works, and has little to do with RepoBee itself.

 .. note::